 These are fairly low technical requirements.
 Note that querying the API is made even simpler by the fact that you cannot change or update the data, so your developers can get by entirely on GET requests.

-The API is intended to allow web site and app developers to access and where required visualise Labour Market information for different client groups with particular careers information needs.
+The API (or application programming interface) is intended to allow website and app developers to access and where required visualise labour market information for different groups with particular careers information needs.

 In general, you will need a developer to help you integrate data from LMI for All into your website.

 There are two ways you can add LMI for All to your website.
 First, we provide a widget, Careerometer, which can easily be added to any website running with a modern Content Management System.
 This provides access to limited information.
 Second, to access more information that can be tailored to your target groups, you should consider using a developer to provide a bespoke service.